alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 1. Run `sudo openconnect https://secure.carrenza.com -c vcloud.pem`.
    Make sure you provide the correct path to where you've saved the VPN client certificate.
 2. The first password is your machine password (requested by sudo).
-3. The second password (the PEM pass phrase) is the VPN password (note, this is **not** the certificate passphrase).
+3. The second password (the PEM pass phrase) is the certificate passphrase from the password store.
 4. The third password is the 2FA code.
-5. The fourth password is the same password as in step 3.
+5. The fourth password is the password from the password store.

 ## Accessing vCloud Director

-Once you've connected to the VPN, visit https://vcloud.carrenza.com/cloud/org/<organisation>/.
+Once you've connected to the VPN, visit https://vcloud.carrenza.com/cloud/org/{organisation}/.
 You can get the organsation name from the 2nd line password store entry for the relevant vCloud environment.